DV

 What is the difference between VTI and VXUS?

-VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket strategy, while VXUS (Vanguard Total International Stock ETF) tracks FTSE Global All Cap ex US Index with an international approach.
+VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket approach, while VXUS (Vanguard Total International Stock ETF) tracks FTSE Global All Cap ex US Index with an international approach.
 They are issued by Vanguard and Vanguard respectively.

 Can I hold both VTI and VXUS?